tropicbliss/NodeSniper/README.md

 ### Additional config options

 Spread: Determines the amount of milliseconds the sniper waits after sending a request before sending the next.
 It's asynchronous so you don't have to worry about the receiving time.

+The following fields below concern the name change feature of NodeSniper:

+changeSkin: Determines whether to change skin after snipe.

+skinVarient: Choice between "classic" and "slim".

+skinFileName: The name of the skin file, with extensions of course.

 ## Usage